 Students with credit balances are immediately notified, one time, that they have an outstanding balance, including instruction on how they can request a refund.
 At the end of every fiscal year (typically May or June), all students are notified if they have an outstanding balance, including instruction on how they can either request a refund or ask that the balance be carried over to a future term.
 These students are advised that if they do not request a refund or ask that the balance be carried forward, then Hebrew College will assume that their intent is to donate the balance to the College on an unrestricted basis.

 Note that registration fees, payment plan fees and late fees are nonrefundable.

 No refunds of loan proceeds will be made, of any kind, if the student has an outstanding balance to the College.

 Fall, Spring, and Full Summer Semesters

-Refunds up to and including the end of the fourth week of classes.
-Students withdrawing from class after the fourth week of classes are no longer eligible to receive a refund.
+Refunds for withdrawals are offered up to and including the end of the fourth week of classes.

 - By add/drop date 100% tuition refund